Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Problem Formulation and Existing Solution Approaches

-Extending results from~\cite{Grotschel1990facets}, Oosten et al.~\cite{Oosten2001} studied the polytope of~(\ref{eq:ILP}) and described new classes of facet-defining inequalities that could be used in a cutting plane algorithm.
-Sukegawe et al.~\cite{sukegawa2013lagrangian} proposed a size reduction algorithm for (\ref{eq:ILP}) based on Lagrangian relaxation and pegging test.
+Extending the results of \cite{Grotschel1990facets}, \cite{Oosten2001} studied the polytope of~(\ref{eq:ILP}) and described new classes of facet-defining inequalities that could be used in a cutting plane algorithm. \cite{sukegawa2013lagrangian} proposed a size reduction algorithm for (\ref{eq:ILP}) based on the Lagrangian relaxation and pegging test.
 They showed that for some instances of CPP, their algorithm, which minimizes the duality gap, can find an exact solution.
 For the other cases, they provided an upper bound of the solution.
-As well explained in~\cite{Miyauchi2013}, knowing an upper bound is useful by itself.
-It allows, for example, to estimate how good a particular solution found by a heuristic is when solving the problem exactly is not feasible.
-And the most common way to obtain upper bounds is to solve problem~(\ref{eq:ILP}) with relaxed integrity constraints.
-In this case, the problem becomes an LP problem and can be solved in polynomial time using existing methods~\cite{Miyauchi2013}.
+Even without an exact solution, knowing an upper bound could be useful by itself~\citep{Miyauchi2013}.
+For example, it allows estimating how good a particular solution found by a heuristic is.
+The most common way to obtain upper bounds is to solve the problem~(\ref{eq:ILP}) with relaxed integrity constraints (i.e., when constraints $x_{ij}\in\{0,1\}$ are replaced with $x_{ij}\in[0,1]$).
+We refer to this version of the problem as the relaxed problem~(\ref{eq:ILP}).
+In this case, the problem becomes an LP problem and can be solved in polynomial time using existing methods~\citep{Miyauchi2013}.

-Dorndorf and Pesch~\cite{Dorndorf1994}, and Jaehn and Pesch~\cite{Jaehn2013CPP} did not use formulation~(\ref{eq:ILP}).
+Looking at the problem from a different angle, \cite{Dorndorf1994} and \cite{Jaehn2013CPP} did not use formulation~(\ref{eq:ILP}).
 Instead, they approached CPP as a combinatorial optimization problem and employed constraint programming to solve it.
-In some sense, our approach combines these ideas.
-We will show how to obtain tight upper bounds by solving another linear programming problem and then use branch and bound to solve CPP.
+In some sense, our approach combines both ideas: we will show how to obtain tight upper bounds by solving another linear programming problem and then use the branch-and-bound method to solve CPP.